Senior Lecturer in Education (Maths & Professional Studies)

 You must hold an honours degree from a UK University (or recognised equivalent) and the classification should be a 2:2 or above.

-You will need to have GCSE passes at grade C/4 in mathematics, English language and science, or recognised equivalent before the start of the course.*
+You will need to have GCSE passes at grade C/4 in mathematics, English language or English Literature and science, or recognised equivalent before the start of the course.* You will be required to provide proof of these with original certificates.

-If you have a GCSE Double Award in science, you must have a grade CC/44 or above.
+If you have a GCSE Double Award in science, you must have a grade C/4 or above.

 If you have any questions regarding your qualifications please contact Admissions for advice prior to your application.